Yash-Singh1/Yash-Singh1/README.md

 - Prepare for the USACO
 - Finish Algebra
 - Learn some more `swift`
+- Learn
+  - Typescript
-- Learn Typescript and GraphQL
+  - GraphQL
+  - JQuery
+  - Svelte
 - Dive a bit deeper into `python`

 ## 📰 Blog